- Optimizely X Web Experimentation

-Remember that Optimizely’s Stats Engine uses sequential testing, instead of the fixed-horizon tests that you would see in other platforms.
-This means that instead of seeing statistical significance fluctuate over time, it should generally increase over time, as Optimizely collects evidence.
+Optimizely’s Stats Engine uses sequential testing, not the fixed-horizon tests that you would see in other platforms.
+This means that instead of the statistical significance fluctuating over time, it should generally increase over time as Optimizely collects more evidence.
 Stronger evidence progressively increases your statistical significance.

 Optimizely collects two main forms of conclusive evidence as time goes on:

 The weight of this evidence depends on time.
 Early in an experiment, when your sample size is still low, large deviations between conversion rates are treated more conservatively than when your experiment has a larger number of visitors.
-At this point, you'll see a Statistical Significance line that starts flat, then increases sharply once Optimizely begins to collect evidence.
+At this point, you'll see a Statistical Significance line that starts flat, but increases sharply as Optimizely begins to collect evidence.

-In a controlled environment, you should expect to see a stepwise, always-increasing behavior for statistical significance.
-When you see statistical significance increase sharply, you’re seeing the test accumulate more conclusive evidence than it had before.
-Conversely, during the flat periods, Stats Engine is not finding additional conclusive evidence beyond what it already knew about your test.
+In a controlled environment, you should expect a stepwise, always-increasing behavior for statistical significance.
+When the statistical significance increases sharply, you’re seeing the test accumulate more conclusive evidence than it had before.
+Conversely, during the flat periods, the Stats Engine is not finding additional conclusive evidence beyond what it already knew about your test.

 Below, you'll see how Optimizely collects evidence over time and displays it on the Results page.
-The red circled area is the "flat" line you would expect to see early in an experiment.
+The area circled in red is the "flat" line you would expect to see early in an experiment.

-Once statistical significance crosses your accepted threshold for statistical significance (90%, by default), we will declare a winner or loser based the direction of the improvement.
+When statistical significance crosses your accepted threshold for statistical significance, we will declare a winner or loser based the direction of the improvement.
 Learn more about the stepwise increase in our community discussion on step-wise increase.

 Corrections due to external events

-In a controlled environment, Stats Engine will provide a statistical significance calculation that is always increasing.
+In a controlled environment, Optimizely's Stats Engine will provide a statistical significance calculation that is always increasing.
 However, experiments in the real world are not a controlled environment, and variables can change mid-experiment.
-Our analysis shows that this happens rarely: only ~4% of tests.
+Our analysis shows that this happens rarely, in only about 4% of tests.

-If this happens, Stats Engine may lower its statistical significance calculation.
-If the statistical significance lowers, it is because Optimizely has seen evidence strong enough to support one of two possibilities:
+If this happens, the Stats Engine may lower its statistical significance calculation.
+If the statistical significance lowers, it is because Optimizely has seen evidence strong enough to support one of these possibilities:

-- We saw a run of data that looked significant but now have enough additional information to say that it likely is not
+We saw a run of data that looked significant, but now we have enough additional information to say that it probably isn't.

-- You changed your traffic allocation while the experiment was running (this can cause problems with the accuracy of your results)
+Traffic allocation was changed while the experiment was running, which can cause problems with the accuracy of results.

-In a nutshell, Stats Engine works as intended for Revenue Per Visitor goals.
-You can look at your results at any time and get an accurate assessment of your error rates on winners and losers, as well as difference intervals on the average revenue per visitor (RPV).
+In a nutshell, Stats Engine works as intended for revenue-per-visitor goals.
+You can look at your results any time and get an accurate assessment of your error rates on winners and losers, as well as difference intervals on the average revenue per visitor (RPV).

 Testing for a difference in average revenue between a variation and baseline is more challenging than testing for a difference in conversion rates.
-The reason is that revenue distributions tend to be heavily right tailed, or skewed.
-This skewness impedes the distributional results that many techniques, including both T-tests and Stats Engine, rely on.
-The practical implication is that they end up having less power, or less ability to detect differences in average revenue when there actually is one.
+This is because revenue distributions tend to be heavily right-tailed, or skewed.
+This skewness impedes the distributional results that many techniques rely on, including t-tests and Stats Engine.
+The practical implication is that they end up having less power or are less able to detect differences in average revenue when those differences actually exist.

-Through a method called skew correction, Optimizely’s Stats Engine is able to regain some of this lost power when testing revenue, or any continuously valued goal for that matter.
-We have explicitly designed skew corrections to work well with all other aspects of Stats Engine.
+Through a method called skew correction, Optimizely’s Stats Engine regains some of this lost power when testing revenue (or any continuously valued goal).
+We explicitly designed skew corrections to work well with all other aspects of Stats Engine.

-- Detecting differences in average revenue is more reasonable for the types of visitors counts that Optimizely customers regularly see in A/B tests.
+Detecting differences in average revenue is more reasonable for the types of visitor counts that Optimizely customers regularly see in A/B tests.